 There has only been recent recognition that although owner assessment is inherently subjective, this does not preclude its use as a valid outcome measure.
 If appropriate methodology is used and limitations recognised, subjective states such as level of chronic pain, stiffness and locomotor function can be reliably quantified (Brown 2014).
 Objective gait analysis can be time consuming, equipment dependent and reliant on relatively strict inclusion criteria.
 Whilst data such as changes in peak vertical force (PVF) or vertical impulse (VI) are widely used to assess the result of intervention, such analysis may not capture the more multi-dimensional and longer-term effects of some orthopaedic conditions on a patient (Brown 2007, 2014).

-In this study we report client-assessed long-term outcome over a median period of 59.5months (range 26-92months) using the LOAD Questionnaire, an owner completed, subjective, validated CMI used in the assessment of locomotor function in dogs.
-Originally described in the assessment of elbow osteoarthritis (Hercock and others 2009), it has been further validated for use in assessment of locomotor function in wider OA where weak correlation with objective kinetic data was shown.
-Significant moderate correlations between LOAD and other CMI’s - Helsinki Chronic Pain Index and the Canine Brief Pain Inventory have been shown (Walton 2013).
+In this study we report client-assessed long-term outcome over a median period of 59.5months (range 26-92months) using the LOAD Questionnaire, an owner completed, subjective, validated CMI used in the assessment of locomotor function in dogs and originally described in the assessment of elbow osteoarthritis (Hercock and others 2009), LOAD has been further validated for use in assessment of locomotor function in wider OA where weak correlation with objective kinetic data and significant moderate correlations between LOAD and other CMI’s - Helsinki Chronic Pain Index and the Canine Brief Pain Inventory have been shown (Walton 2013).
 LOAD has also been used in assessment of long term functional outcome following total hip replacement in dogs (Forster 2012).
 The instrument assesses locomotor function with a series of 13 multiple-choice questions with descriptive answers.
-These are subsequently given individual numeric ratings (0-4) to allow calculation of an aggregate score between 0 and 52.
-The aggregate score reflects the degree to which mobility is impaired.
-Results from this study suggest that there is only mild functional impairment following TPLO with or without SSI and thatoutcome in dogs following successfully managed SSI is not significantly different from those without SSI.
+These are given individual numeric ratings (0-4) and added to achieve an aggregate score (0-52) that reflects the degree to which mobility is impaired.
+Results from this study suggest that there is only mild functional impairment following TPLO with or without SSI and that client assessed functional outcome in dogs following successfully managed SSI is not significantly different from those without SSI.

 Limitations